jlheard/spades/memory-bank/techContext.md

 2. **AI Strategy Testing**: Test the AI’s decision-making process for selecting cards to play based on hand and game state.
 3. **UI Testing**: Verify that the correct cards are displayed, and that the game flow is smooth (e.g., players can see the cards played, the game state updates appropriately).

+#### Automation Setup and Environment Configuration

+###### Python Server for Browser Testing

+When executing browser-related tests, it is crucial to ensure that the Python server is running on **port 8000**.
+The server should be started before any tests that require browser interaction, and it should be stopped after the tests are complete.

+For detailed instructions on how to start and stop the Python server, please refer to the **[Python Browser Server Configuration](docs/browserServerConfig.md)**.

+###### Automation Flow:

+1. **Start Python Server**:
+   - Before running browser tests, execute the command `python -m http.server 8000` to start the server.

+2. **Test Execution**:
+   - Run the tests related to browser functionality.

+3. **Stop Python Server**:
+   - After the tests are finished, stop the server using **Ctrl+C**.

+The proper server setup ensures that the Python-based backend is available for the frontend (browser) interactions during testing.

+## Integration in the Cline System

+Ensure that the Cline system automates the starting and stopping of the server as part of the testing process.
+The system should check for the server's availability before running browser tests and ensure it’s stopped afterward to avoid conflicts with other tasks or services.

 ### Integration with Cline

 - The testing framework is integrated with **Cline** to automate the testing process, track changes, and ensure that the game logic evolves correctly as the game grows in complexity.